TimHanewich/centauri/readme.md

 This repository provides *everything* you need to build your own Centauri quadcopter and take flight.
 The system includes:

-- **Centauri Quadcopter** — 3D‑printable frame design files, custom flight controller software, and wiring diagrams
+- [**Centauri Quadcopter**](./components/quadcopter/) - 3D‑printable frame design files, custom flight controller software, and wiring diagrams
-- **Pilot Controller** — a PC‑based program that reads input from a wired Xbox controller and transmits commands to the quadcopter
+- [**Pilot Controller**](./components/controller/) - a PC‑based program that reads input from a wired Xbox controller and transmits commands to the quadcopter
-  - **Bi‑directional Transceiver** — a USB‑connected platform with an HC‑12 radio module, enabling wireless communication between the PC and the drone
-- **Analysis Script** — a lightweight Python tool for unpacking binary telemetry logs stored on the Pico into human‑readable `.csv` files
+- [**Analysis Script**](./components/analysis/) - a lightweight Python tool for unpacking binary telemetry logs stored on the Pico into human‑readable `.csv` files

 ---